alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 To ensure data is not lost due to compromise, error, natural disaster, or otherwise, a backup protocol will be implemented proportional to the value of the data being backed up.

 - Non-essential files can be stored on devices or user file shares on the home NAS. (to mitigate loss due to device failure, loss, breakage, etc)
+	- The NAS utilizes a RAID 5 configuration which gives it a balance of fault tolerance against failed drives as well as optimal storage capacity.

 - More important files will be stored on devices or user account shares on the home NAS and be included in a routine backup to warm storage.
 From the device they will be synced to the user share and from there be backed up to a large storage device attached to the NAS.

 - An automatic routine backup of the home NAS to another warm storage device will take place every Sunday evening, to include all essential files.